visgl/luma.gl/docs/context.md

 * Luma has takes care to extract as much information as possible about shader compiler errors etc, and will throw exceptions with very detailed error strings when shaders fail to compile.
-* Luma also understands `glslify` "names", making it possible to name shaders inside the shader code, which makes it easier to identify which shader is being called.
 * Luma runs checks on attributes and buffers when they are being set, catching many trivial errors such as setting uniforms to `undefined` or wrong type (scalar vs array etc).